Download high quality wallpapers for your Windows PC- MSPoweruser

 Microsoft has added a new theme pack to the Microsoft Store for Windows 10 users.
-Titled ‘Dogs and Cats,’ the new theme pack contains 15 high-quality wallpapers, the description of which reads as follows:
+Titled ‘Beach Glow,’ the new theme pack contains 18 high-quality wallpapers, the description of which reads as follows:

-Find your favorite fluffy, furry friend in these 15 images of cats and dogs.
-These images are free for Windows 10 Themes and are to be used as desktop wallpaper only.
+Whether the sun is rising or setting, these 18 images of beaches bring a warm light to your desktop.

 After downloading the collection, go to Start> Settings> Personalization> Themes and click on the theme you prefer.